Marbella Public Schools

 So this is what i hear about Platero.
 Spanish say its bad, while English folks say its good.
 I ve got 2 Spanish neighbours here in Elviria, both sending their kids to private english schools, saying that spanish system of education is too rigid, that they memorize rather than explain, while the english system, according to them, wants kids to understand what is taught.
 Now this is to be confirmed, but i still think that the best way for my son to make local friends is to go to a spanish public school.

-Also, do you have any idea what is the level of english taught at schools like platero (how many hours, native teacher)?
+Also, do you have any idea what is the level of english taught at schools like Platero (how many hours, native teacher)?
 Is this improving?
 Thank you for any insight, it ll be highly appreciated!

 Jul 29, 2011